First Step To Finding A Prescription Hearing Aid

-Recent improvements in hearing aid technology have made this an exciting time, with more choices than ever for you.
-When searching for the right hearing aid, it’s important to begin by locating a professionally certified audiologist.
+Recent improvements in prescription hearing aid technology have made this an exciting time, with more choices than ever for your unique needs.
+When searching for the right hearing aids, it’s important to begin by locating a doctoral-level audiologist.
 Your audiologist will explore the various hearing aid options with you to determine which technology best meets your needs.
 This is consistent with the Associated Audiologists mission to improve lives through comprehensive audiology care.

-Hearing aids have developed from using analog technology to using microcomputer chips that digitally process signals to selectively amplify the sounds for an individualized response.
-Digital hearing aids use digital signal processing (DSP) to convert sound waves into digital signals.
+Prescription hearing aids have advanced significantly since the development of digital processors.
+Microcomputer chips digitally process signals to selectively amplify the sounds for an individualized response based on the user’s hearing loss and personal preferences.
+Customizable prescription hearing aids use digital signal processing (DSP) to convert sound waves into digital signals.
 A computer chip in the hearing aid analyzes the signals to determine the frequency, or pitch, of the sound and whether the sound is music or background noise.
 It then makes modifications to provide a clear, amplified, distortion-free signal, emphasizing the most important sounds.

 DSP also allows for more flexibility in programming the aid for each individual, matching your specific pattern of hearing loss.

-The following are the benefits of new hearing aid technology:
+The following are the benefits of the latest prescription hearing aid technology:

 Consider the following technologies when choosing the best hearing aids for you: